FOR AGES 3 YEARS TO 18 YEARS

 White sturgeons have been known to reach the age of 100 years before their final demise.
 Throughout their existence, they keep growing until they become 100 years old.

 White sturgeons prefer to lay their eggs and spawn in running water where their eggs can flow freely.
-Sturgeon spawning duration of males and females differs.
+The sturgeon spawning duration of males and females differs.
 Males have a spawning duration of one to two years, while females spawn for two to four.
-They indulge in broadcast spawning where they release their eggs during peak flow time and let them run free.
-The larvae then spring from these eggs and start their life.
-This is the primary reproduction process of this species.

 The IUCN red list has placed white sturgeon in the Least Concern status.
 In many places, such as California, it is illegal to fish, sell, or buy white sturgeons.

-The body of the white sturgeon is long, cylindrical, and quite large.
-They have scutes on the exterior of their body as well as bony plates that help in their protection.
-The dorsal of a white sturgeon is generally a lighter shade of gray, whereas the ventral area is white in color.
+The dorsal of a white sturgeon is generally a lighter shade of gray, whereas the ventral area is white.
 They are best recognized through their bony plates, scutes, barbels, and the broad snout present at the edge of their face.

 The management of white sturgeons is particularly complicated due to the pounds they carry.
 Many consider them to be cute.
-They are desirable for consumption for people who prefer to eat fish as they have a delicate flavor.
+They are desirable for consumption by people who prefer to eat fish as they have a delicate flavor.

 White sturgeons communicate through two main methods, chemical and tactile.
 Females and males communicate with each other through touch and smell.